 It is clear that "approval" is required in terms of section 18A of the Income Tax Act for all these organisations before tax deductible donations may be made to them.
+See also para 14.8.
 The Income Tax Act provides for a definition of a "Public Benefit Organisation" and a comprehensive list of acceptable public benefit activities which are of a philanthropic or benevolent nature.
 The above organisations, once approved, will also themselves be exempt from income tax on their "non business" income subject to certain conditions.
 See para 19.